Share this page

 Verify the formulas of in the B3 to D3 cells.

 You have now the right result because you "froze" the A column of the A2 cell.
-Look how it's practical:
+Look how it practical it can be:

 Change the value of the A2 cell from 1.4 to 1.25.